iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 1 reviews"/>
 </p>

+> The doctor on the other line said that telemedicine doctors aren't allowed to treat UTIs....
+It would have been nice if they told me that BEFORE they charged me $59.
+What a scam.<br> :date: __2021-05-01 04:33:54__

 > Don't waste your money, I paid $59 and they can't even prescribe medicine that you actually need.
 Go to a real doctor!<br> :date: __2021-04-24 22:05:37__